xmas-ar/xNMS/docs/source/base/installation.md

 ### `scheduler.json`

-The `setup/scheduler.json` file controls the behavior of the eNMS Scheduler application.
+The `setup/scheduler.json` file controls the behavior of the xNMS Scheduler application.

 ## Network Data Merge Driver

-eNMS features easy access to up-to-date device configurations and network data.
+xNMS features easy access to up-to-date device configurations and network data.
 A service can be configured to periodically collect the latest configurations direct from devices in a network, after which a backend process can leverage Git to synchronize data between all instances of the